Astros vs. Marlins Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (9-7) will take to the mound for the Astros and make his 23rd start of the season.
+- The Astros will send Cristian Javier (8-2) to the mound for his 23rd start this season.

+- In 22 starts this season, he's earned a quality start in nine of them.

+- In 22 starts this season, Javier has lasted five or more innings 18 times, with an average of 5.3 innings per appearance.

 |Opponent